-The synthetic phonics approach using the Jolly Phonics programme was piloted in 6 randomly selected schools under AFAAQ foundation in Lahore named The Nation Foundation, S.M High School, The Renaissance School, Afaq Science School, DarullIm and Community English School.
-The pilot was implemented in partnership with AFAAQ foundation.
-From each of these schools one section of class 1 was selected as experimental group and the other as control group.
-From DarullIm only experimental group was selected as they had only one section.
+The synthetic phonics approach using the Jolly Phonics programme was piloted in 33 randomly selected schools under AFAAQ, PEF, ITA Karachi and Lahore in Lahore and Karachi.
+From each of these schools one section of class 1 or KG was selected as experimental group and the other as control group.

-Baseline survey was conducted in the schools listed above in October, 2015.
+Baseline survey was conducted in the schools listed above in October, 2015 onwards.
 The teacher and head teacher of experimental group from each of these schools received 3 days training of the synthetic phonics using the Jolly Phonics programme, side by side, from an expert Jolly Phonics trainer.
 Each school was given a Jolly Phonics Starter Kit (see Appendix A for details of kit), with each teacher and head teacher was given copy of the Jolly Phonics Teacher Book.
-Each student of these classes was also provided with the Jolly Phonics Pupil Books 1 and 2.
-Schools are also given checklists and yearly planning and guidelines too.
-The teachers of these classes taught students using the Jolly Phonics programme, on average four times a week between October 2015 and February 2015.
-Members of research team for Synthetic Phonics (who had training in evaluation, assessment and monitoring) undertook a monitoring visit to each of the pilot schools in November 2015 and January 2016.
+Each student of these classes was also provided with the Jolly Phonics Pupil Books 1 Schools were also given checklists, yearly planning and guidelines too.
+The teachers of these classes taught students using the Jolly Phonics programme.
+Members of research team for Synthetic Phonics (who had training in evaluation, assessment and monitoring) undertook a monitoring visit to each of the pilot schools.
 During these monitoring visit they observed teacher teaching Jolly Phonics course & recorded the findings objectively and gave feedback, provided support to these teachers and identified issues that needed to be addressed.
 During March 2016, the members of RSSP team visited the respective schools for their final assessment after completion of the Jolly Phonics course in all schools.